Table of Contents

 View on Amazon.com ➜

 These capsules are an integral part of my travel kit.
-Almost every traveler has experienced the dreaded traveler’s diarrhea due to exposure to new foods and climate, and these capsules are the key to fixing that problem.
+Almost every traveler has experienced the dreaded traveler’s diarrhea due to exposure to new foods and bacteria, and these capsules are the key to fixing that problem.
 The activated charcoal absorbs toxins in your digestive system and helps you return to normal so that you can move on to enjoying your trip!
-They’re also vital to have in case of accidental food poisoning.
+They’re also vital to have in case of accidental food poisoning, along with replenishing electrolytes.

 View on Amazon.com ➜